gcelanji/online-notepad/README.md

 # Online-Notepad
-Creating, Reading, Updating and Deleting notes.
+Spring MVC & Hibernate CRUD Application.
+It implements the functions of Creating users and Creating, Reading, Updating, Deleting notes.
+For the view model was used JSP technology.

+It was built for learning purposes.